 Grandmother Celebrates 20th Anniversary of Heart Transplant

-Glenda Pay recently celebrated the 20th anniversary of her heart transplant.
+Glenda Pay celebrated the 20th anniversary of her heart transplant in 2013.
 Pay's journey began at age 41 when she acquired a bad cough and chest pain that would not subside.
 Eventually, she was diagnosed with heart failure.
 After referral to Dr. Bud Frazier at the Texas Heart Institute, physicians determined that Pay's heart disease was familial, affecting only women in the family.
 She would need a heart transplant.
 Today, Pay volunteers with the Heart Exchange Support Group and encourages people to register as organ donors.
 Read the full story: April 15, 2013, Texas Medical Center News.

 See also on this site: